getsolus/solus-site.github.io/content/blog/this-year-in-solus-2018-edition.md

 In early November, we released a blog post detailing available Patreon funds, being [fully transparent](/2018/11/02/update-on-patreon) on current access to various financial assets.
 Early November also saw the departure of the founder of Solus, Ikey Doherty, [for various family reasons detailed in his Open Letter](https://www.phoronix.com/scan.php?page=news_item&px=Solus-Open-Letter).

 Back in full gear with wind behind our sails, November was an incredibly busy month for Solus development with several Hackfests.
-Starting with [Just GTK Things](https://www.youtube.com/watch?v=a7qMJvRr0qg), I implemented a new application tracking mechanism for Budgie, which was to be used by IconTasklist to drastically simplify state tracking and pave the way for new improvements that were to be made to the IconTasklist.
+Starting with [Just GTK Things](https://www.youtube.com/watch?v=a7qMJvRr0qg), I implemented a new application tracking mechanism for Budgie, which was to be used by the IconTasklist to drastically simplify state tracking and pave the way for new improvements that were to be made to the IconTasklist.

 Peter released ypkg v29.
-For those unfamiliar with ypkg, simply put it is our declarative build format and build tool, effectively converting our format into a set of instructions for configuring, building, and generating a binary package (eopkg). ypkg v29 introduced a multitude of changes and improvements, such as:
+For those unfamiliar with ypkg, simply put it is our declarative build format and packaging tool, effectively converting our format into a set of instructions for configuring, building, and generating a binary package (eopkg). ypkg v29 introduced a multitude of changes and improvements, such as:

-- Add environment key which exports content to all ypkg build steps
+- Added an environment key which exports content to all ypkg build steps
 - New python test macros
-- No longer install 32bit clang as it is deprecated
+- No longer installing 32-bit clang as it is deprecated
-- Remove setting locale as it is set already via solbuild
+- Removed setting locale as it is set already via solbuild
-- Use flag for avx2 builds that supports clang and gcc
+- Used flag for AVX2 builds that supports clang and gcc
-- Use llvm-objcopy to strip ar archives with clang
+- Used llvm-objcopy to strip ar archives with clang
-- Use SSE2 for 32bit builds resulting in a significant performance boost in some tests
+- Used SSE2 for 32-bit builds resulting in a significant performance boost in some tests

 Bryan unveiled and began his work on a new project, Linux Hardware Qualifier, in the [Cornucopia of Compability](https://www.youtube.com/watch?v=wjuamlW6Zxw) Hackfest.
 One of the biggest problems we have when it comes to hardware is knowing exactly what our users need us to support.
 Up until now, we had relied entirely on bug reports and social media messages to let us know when there's something we need to enable in the kernel or if there is some out-of-tree driver that we should be providing.
-It was becoming perfectly clear that a new piece of software was needed to help us do this automatically, in an efficient and timely manner.
+It became perfectly clear that a new piece of software was needed to help us do this automatically, in an efficient and timely manner.

 So Bryan set out to accomplish the following goals with [Linux Hardware Qualifier](https://github.com/getsolus/linux-hardware-qualifier):